aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/table/_index.md

 ```

 Determines whether the table has right to left reading order.
-Read-write boolean.
+Read-write  boolean .

 **Returns:**
 boolean